 What happens once you have made an application

 On the day after an application is received, a 28 day consultation period begins allowing comments (representations) to be made about the application by the responsible authorities and any local residents or interested parties.

 During this time, the responsible authorities will work with you to ensure your proposals are in line with their four licensing objectives.

 If no comments are received during this period the application will be deemed granted after the last date for representations and your licence will be issued and sent to you.

 If relevant representations are received within the 28 day consultation period a public hearing must be held to determine your application.
 You will be notified in writing telling you when the hearing will be, who has made a representation and what that representation is.

 The public hearing will be held within 20 working days after the last date for representation.
 The hearing date may be extended if we consider it is in the public interest to do so.

 Tacit consent will apply

-This means that you will be able to act as though your application is granted even if you have not heard from us within 20 working days after the last date of representations.
+This means that you will be able to act as though your application is granted if you have not heard from us within 20 working days after the last date of representations.
 You should contact us for an update on your application at the end of your consultation period to confirm the status.